oeg-upm/Massive-ROs-Creator/README.md

 4. In your terminal navigate to your project folder then type and excute the next command:
 `py SearchEngine.py`
 5. A json file called "ToScrape.json" is created in you project folder.
 This file contains the IDs of the resourses matching the anterior search and their respective titles.
-6. In your terminal, supposing that you are still in the project's folder, type and excute the next command: /n `py WebScraper.py`
+6. In your terminal, supposing that you are still in the project's folder, type and excute the next command: \n `py WebScraper.py`